pablogila/CrystalReader/README.md

 * `naming(string)`.
 This function reads the name of the folder, and returns it in the **xxx-xxx-xxx-xxx** format.
 Be aware that if your nested folders follow a different naming, you may want to change the **pattern** variable inside this function.

-* `progressbar(current, total)` and `progressbar_ETA(current, total, start)`.
-These functions give you a hint as to whether or not you can go out and get a coffee.
+* `progressbar(current, total, start)`.
+This will give you an indication of whether or not you can go out and get a coffee.
 The Estimated Time of Arrival (ETA) is usually more reliable after 20% into the loop.
+The ETA will not be displayed if **start** is set to **None**, and will be hidden if an **ERROR** or **WARNING** is found while reading the files.
 The loop should have the following structure:

 ``` python
     loop = 0